-On the 25th, local time, the International Renewable Energy Agency (IRENA) released the latest report "Renewable Energy and Employment -2016 Annual Review" in Abu Dhabi, UAE, saying that the global renewable energy industry employs more than 8.1 million people, compared with last year.
-Increased by 5%.
-Among them, China's renewable energy industry employs 3.5 million people, ranking first in the country.
+On the 25th local time, the International Renewable Energy Agency (IRENA) released its latest report ''Renewable Energy and Employment -2016 Annual Report'' in Abu Dhabi, UAE, saying that the number of jobs in the global renewable energy industry has exceeded 8.1 million, an increase from last year.
+5%.
+Among them, the number of jobs in China's renewable energy industry reached 3.5 million, ranking first in all countries.

-According to the above report, the total employment of the global renewable energy industry has increased in 2015, while the entire energy industry has declined.
-For example, US renewable energy employment rose by 6%, while oil and gas industry employment fell by 18%.
+The above report pointed out that the total employment in the global renewable energy industry increased in 2015, while the entire energy industry declined.
+In the United States, for example, renewable energy employment rose by 6%, while oil and gas employment fell by 18%.

-In the United States, the prospects for pure coal producers are very bleak.
-The most obvious example is that the US Dow Jones Coal Index has fallen by about 97% in the past four years.
-Due to the tightening of the domestic and international markets in the United States and the collapse of coal prices that have made exporting coal unprofitable, many coal companies have gone bankrupt in the United States.
+In the United States, the outlook for pure coal producers is bleak.
+The most obvious example is that the Dow Jones coal index in the United States has fallen by about 97% in the past four years.
+Due to the tightening of domestic and international markets in the United States, and the collapse of coal prices has made it unprofitable to export coal, many coal companies have gone bankrupt in the United States.

-Specifically, in 2015, the countries with the largest number of jobs in the renewable energy industry included China, Brazil, the United States, India, Japan, and Germany.
+Specifically, in 2015, the countries with the largest number of jobs in the renewable energy industry included China, Brazil, the United States, India, Japan and Germany.

-Due to the development of wind and solar energy, the number of US renewable energy employment has increased by 6%.
-The number of employed people in the solar industry has increased by 22%, which is 12 times the overall employment growth rate of the US economy and exceeds the employment of the oil and gas industry.
-The number of people employed in wind energy also rose by 21%.
+Thanks to the development of wind and solar energy, the number of renewable energy employment in the United States rose by 6%.
+Solar employment grew by 22 percent, 12 times faster than the overall U.S. economy and more than oil and gas jobs.
+Employment in wind energy also rose by 21%.

-Solar photovoltaic industry tops
+Solar photovoltaic industry in the first place